Laboratory Constraints on the Neutron-Spin Coupling of feV-scale Axions: Frequency-domain analysis

-Physically, the axion's frequency linewidth is due to its kinetic energy and consequently, more massive axions have larger linewidths because they have more kinetic energy for the same speed.
-For less-massive axions where $\Delta f_a \ll f_e \equiv \omega_e/2\pi$, the modulation due to the Earth's sidereal rotation splits the expected power spectrum from $\boldsymbol{\nabla}a$ into three peaks.
-We illustrate this in Fig.~\ref{fig:axion_power}a by plotting the expected magnetic power spectrum (Eq.~\eqref{eq:R2_avg}) from an axion with linewidth $\Delta f_a = 0.15 f_e$ in blue.
-Orange points show the average power from 100 Monte-Carlo simulations of axions with the same mass, while their error bars give the standard deviation of the mean power.
-Green dots (with dashed connecting lines to guide the eye) give a possible spectrum one might measure for an axion with the same mass.
-Although it differs from the expected power spectrum, a correct analysis taking into account the axion's randomness must nevertheless still return the correct $g_\textrm{aNN}$.
 At higher axion masses, $\Delta f_a \propto m_a$ increases and, as shown in Fig.~\ref{fig:axion_power}b, the three peaks re-combine into a single peak when $\Delta f_a > f_e$.
 Another physical consequence of this broadening is that for the same coupling constant, the peak axion power is lower for a heavier axion than a lighter one since the total axion power must be conserved (for the same dark matter density).
-This can be observed in Fig.~\ref{fig:axion_power}a and Fig.~\ref{fig:axion_power}b, where both the heaver and lighter axion's spectrum were generated for a fixed coupling constant of $g_\textrm{aNN}$.
+This can be observed in Fig.~\ref{fig:axion_power}a and Fig.~\ref{fig:axion_power}b, where both the heavier and lighter axion's spectrum were generated for a fixed coupling constant of $g_\textrm{aNN}$.